 The transforming primary medical care strategy was born out of the need to respond to a number of key challenges, including financial and workforce constraints in general practice.
-It has been developed by a working group including five GPs and has been influenced by a prolonged period of information gathering and engagement with GPs, practice staff, patients and service users, local providers and other stakeholders via the GP forum, surveys and a stakeholder workshop.
+It has been developed by a working group including five GPs and has been influenced by a prolonged period of information gathering and engagement with GPs, practice staff, patients and service users, local health and care providers including the voluntary sector, and other interested groups and organisations, via the GP Forum, surveys and a workshop.

 The purpose of the strategy is two-fold.
-Firstly, it addresses the expectations of an evolutionary model of service delivery, as outlined in the Five Year Forward View and GP Forward View, which meets the needs of people and supports the delivery of Better Care locally; and secondly, it acknowledges the workforce challenge and recognises the importance of building a strong team of motivated and engaged health and care professionals across a range of disciplines with the GP at the core.
+Firstly, it addresses the expectations that the way in which care is delivered will change, as outlined in NHS England's Five Year Forward View and GP Forward View, in order to meet the needs of people and support the delivery of Better Care and the Hampshire and Isle of Wight Sustainability and Transformation Plan (STP) locally; and secondly, it acknowledges the workforce challenge and recognises the importance of building a strong team of motivated and engaged health and care professionals across a range of disciplines with the GP at the core.